Artur Adib, PhD

 An executive with sales, corporate development, and team leadership experience across various industries, Jabez was an early team member at multiple technology startups, including LoopNet Inc (IPO), MyWebGrocer (acq), and EpikOne (acq).

 Steve was a VP of Technology at Goldman-Sachs, where he joined after the successful acquisition of Dwight Asset Management ($75B+ in assets under management).
 Since then, he has taken on Software Architect roles at Green Mountain Power, iSystems, and Asure.

 Tanya Kanigan, PhD

-Prior to Biocogniv, Tanya was the COO and CTO at the cancer diagnostics company Genomic Expression.
+Prior to Biocogniv, Tanya was the CTO and COO at the cancer diagnostics company Genomic Expression.
 She has a PhD in Physical Chemistry from McGill and co-founded a life science instrumentation company (BioTrove, acq.
 '09) to commercialize the post-doctoral research she did at MIT.

-Peter is a mathematics graduate from Princeton University, where he was a recipient of IBM’s Thomas Watson scholarship.
+Peter is a mathematician from Princeton University, where he was a recipient of IBM’s Thomas Watson scholarship.
 He has authored several peer-reviewed scientific papers on topics ranging from biomedical engineering to neurostimulation, written for Scientific American, and most recently was a Data Scientist at Cox Automotive.

 Medical Advisory Board

 Frank Peacock is a thought leader in biomarkers for emergency medicine, with over 500 peer-reviewed publications.
 He was formerly Vice Chair of the Emergency Department at Cleveland Clinic, and is presently Professor of Emergency Medicine, Associate Chair, and Research Director for the department of Emergency Medicine at the Baylor College of Medicine.